attackgoat/screen-13/README.md

 This engine is very young and is likely to change as development continues.
 Some features may be unimplemented.

+I expect this engine to remain unstable/poorly documented until version 0.2.
+Based on current progress and my free time (this is just a hobby) I expect version 0.2 (stable) to be released before June 2021.
+Feel free to chip in to speed that up!

 - Requires [Rust](https://www.rust-lang.org/) 1.45 _or later_
 - _Design-time_ Asset Baking: